 Our tip: when in Manila, do as the jeepney drivers do.
 Always have a 1-liter bottle of water in your trunk.
 A surefire way to get out of a prickly situation (aka a slightly overheated radiator) is to bring some water with you.

-There’s a reason why the big tollways ask you to slow down even if there’s still hundreds of meters to go before the toll itself.
-In America alone, brake failures account to around 300,000 accidents every year.
+There’s a reason why the big tollways ask you to slow down even if there are still hundreds of meters to go before the toll itself.
+In America alone, brake failures account for around 300,000 accidents every year.